rpellerin/dotfiles/README.md

 sudo udevadm control --reload-rules sudo systemctl restart udev

+sudo mkdir -p /etc/acpi
 sudo cp "$REPO_DIR/etc/acpi/headset.sh" /etc/acpi
 sudo cp "$REPO_DIR/etc/acpi/events/headset" /etc/acpi/events
 sudo systemctl restart acpid.service

 # Install Github CLI
 update-gh

+# Bring back your backup of `.zsh_history`, and put it in `$HOME/.zsh_history`.
 ```

 ## 13. Edit terminal preferences

 - In `General`, unlimited scrollback.
-Disable the scrollbar being shown.
+Disable the scrollbar being shown (`Scrollbar is: Disabled`).
 - In `Appearance`, uncheck menu bar and borders around new windows.
 Set the font size to 13.
 - In `Colors`, use the `Xubuntu dark` theme, check `Cursor color` and leave the default one.

 ## 14. Set up Vim

 Just open Vim once and let Vim-Plug install all of the listed plugins.
+Ignore the errors the first time you open Vim, it's because plugins are not yet install.
+Relaunch it again after, the errors should not appear this time.

 ## 15. All settings